Growing the Roots of Ickworth

-Delve into the craftsmanship behind Ickworth this autumn, with a five week programme celebrating the world of wood.
+Delve into the craftsmanship behind Ickworth this autumn, and celebrate the roots of our fantastic estate.

-Starting on 4 September, we will be showcasing the artistry of wood - what it made, how it helped build Ickworth and what we use it for now.
+This autumn we will be showcasing the artistry of wood - what it made, how it helped build Ickworth and what we use it for now.
 Today the estate and our collection are cared for by skilled conservation teams as well as a dedicated team of volunteers.

 During our Living history days you will be transported back in time to explore the role of the Head Forester on the estate, and how those in service cared for the wider estate.
 We will also be running Cooks in the Kitchen workshops where you can bake traditional autumnal 1930s recipes in the basement finishing kitchen.